Open Postdoctoral position, faculty mentor Shriti Raj

 Required Qualifications:

-• PhD in HCI, Computer Science, Information Science, Biomedical Informatics, Public Health, or a related field
+• PhD in Human Computer Interaction, Information Science, Computer Science, Biomedical Informatics, Public Health, or a related field

-• Strong grounding in human-centered research methods (qualitative, mixed-methods, or experimental design)
+• Strong grounding in human-centered research methods (qualitative (interviews, think aloud, cognitive task analysis), mixed-methods, or experiment design)

 • Demonstrated experience with healthcare contexts (e.g., clinical environments, patient populations, digital health systems)

-• Evidence of research productivity (e.g., publications in HCI, health informatics, or related venues)
+• Evidence of research productivity (e.g., publications in ACM CHI, health informatics, or related venues)

 • Ability to work across disciplines and communicate with both technical and clinical stakeholders